-17 ISA (UK) 700 (Revised June 2016), paragraph A17.
+17 ISA (UK) 700 (Revised November 2019), paragraph A17.

-- (c) Being part of those charged with governance or key management (that is, those members of management who have the authority and responsibility for planning, directing and controlling the activities of the entity). - (d) Being a close family member of any person referred to in subparagraph (c). - (e) Having a significant business relationship with any person referred to in subparagraph (c).
+- (d) Being a close family member of any person referred to in subparagraph (c). - (e) Having a significant business relationship with any person referred to in subparagraph (c).

 Related Parties with Dominant Influence